WingsDao/griffin-consensus-poc/test/core/SCENARIO.md

 #### 2. Vote

-Alice votes with `n` coins for block producer (BP for short) Clare.
-Bob votes with `m` coins for BP Damir.
+Alice votes with `n` coins for Clare.
+Bob votes with `m` coins for Damir.

-#### 3. Select next block producer
+#### 3. Delegates generate random number

-Next (random) block producer is selected.
+This step will result in random number which corresponds to some certificate owned by potential block producer.

 #### 4. Produce block

-Selected block producer produce block.
+Selected block producer produces block.

 #### 5. Validate block

-Other block producer validate produced block.
+Clare and Damir validate produced block.

 #### 6. Network participants receive block